Genivia/ugrep/README.md

 =============================

-Quickly grep through C/C++, Java, Python, JSON, XML and more using pre-defined search patterns.
+Quickly grep through C/C++, Java, Python, JSON, XML and more using pre-defined and installed search patterns.
 Search files for Unicode text patterns, find source code matches, and search and display text and binary files recursively in large directory trees.

 See the [examples](#examples) that to show the power of **ugrep**.